tudat-team/tudat-developer-docs/source/topics/software/environment.rst

-Source Code exposition in nested namespace
+2. Source Code Exposition in Nested Namespace
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For large ``tudatpy`` modules, the exposition of the ``tudat`` source code is divided over submodules.